Mountain skills for trampers and climbers

 This course is ideal for you if

 You have previous experience tramping/trekking and are looking to gain skills to continue your trips during the winter in the alpine environment.
+Take your current tramping skills and develop the awareness and skills to access the alpine environment above the bush line safely in winter conditions.
 This course is designed to give you the basic skills to get you into the mountains to make decisions for yourself, and point you in the right directions to continue learning!
 It is designed to be similar to our intensive 7-day mountaineering course, however, skip some of the more advanced techniques such as pure ice climbing.
 By staying at Temple Basin for the weekend following the course, lessons learned over the 5-days can be practiced and solidified while you meet more like-minded members of the alpine community.

 All courses are hosted at Ferrier Lodge at Temple Basin Ski Field, located above snowline, approximately 500m above Arthurs Pass proper.
-With the glaciated peaks of the main divide of the Southern Alps in our backyard, Temple Basin is one of the best places in the world to learn mountaineering skills!
-The peaks surrounding the ski field in Arthurs Pass National Park provide a wide range of difficulty levels to advance your comfort in exposed terrain, with the lodge never too far away.
+The lodge is warm and features hot showers, a bar, and plenty of indoor learning space when the weather is too inclement outside.
+Our drying room makes quick work of any wet gear you may acquire from time outside.
+With the glaciated peaks of the main divide of the Southern Alps in our backyard, nearby gorges, ice, and bolted rock routes, Temple Basin is one of the best places in the world to learn mountaineering skills!
+The peaks and rocky terrain of Arthurs Pass National Park provide a wide range of difficulty levels to advance your comfort in exposed terrain, with the lodge never too far away.

 Course content/instruction topics

-All aspects of alpine climbing are covered, culminating in the planning and execution of a climb on the main divide of the Southern Alps.
-Especially if weekends on either side are added, this course allows participants to track change throughout the mountains over an extended period of time.
-The extended time spent living high in an alpine environment allows for a more thorough understanding of the vagaries of mountain weather and the changes in the snowpack.
-The 5-days of instruction offers plenty of opportunities for weather and snowpack dependent learning, for example, you will learn more from ice anchors vs snow anchors and self-arresting on different snow conditions.
+The course will culminate in the planning and execution of a climb on the main divide of the Southern Alps.
+The extended time spent living high in an alpine environment allows participants a more thorough understanding of the vagaries of mountain weather and the changes in the snowpack.
+The 5-days of instruction offers plenty of opportunities for weather and snowpack dependent learning, for example, you will learn more from self-arresting and travel on different snow conditions.

 The elevation of the lodge allows for close proximity to various peaks offering a wide breadth of skill development and inspiration!
 The development of climbing technique over different conditions and getting to know other participants well is another great advantage.